whatsupmailbox/whatsupmailbox.github.io/_posts/2016-09-07-Oui-Please-Vol-2-3-Summer-Escapade-Subscription-Box-September-2016-Review-Coupon.md

 ![Oui Please Vol. 2.3 Package](http://whatsupmailbox.com/images/OuiPleaseVol23September2016Package.jpg)

 [OuiPlease](https://ouipleasebox.com){:target="_blank"} safely packs their precious boxes inside a bigger black packaging box.
-They are also shipped through UPS Ground so if you're registered with My UPS, you'll get notification as soon as it's shipped and tracking details too.
+They are also shipped through FedEx Ground and you'll receive and email when your box is shipped with tracking details, and another email when your box has finally arrived.

 <br>